-- Select the desired speed/torque range using the gear shifter 7 to match the speed and torque to the planned operation.
-Set the mode control collar 5 to the drill symbol. - Use sharp drill bits only.
-For MASONRY, such as brick, cement, cinder block, etc., use carbide-tipped bits rated for percussion drilling. - Always apply pressure in a straight line with the bit.
-Use enough pressure to keep the drill bit biting, but do not push hard enough to stall the motor or deflect the bit. - 4.
+- 1. Select the desired speed/torque range using the gear shifter (F) to match the speed and torque to the planned operation.
+Turn the collar (E) to the drill symbol. - 2.
+Use sharp drill bits only.
+For MASONRY, such as brick, cement, cinder block, etc., use carbide-tipped bits rated for percussion drilling.

+- 3. Always apply pressure in a straight line with the bit.
+Use enough pressure to keep drill biting, but do not push hard enough to stall the motor or deflect the bit. - 4.
 Hold tool firmly with both hands to control the twisting action of the drill.
 If model is not equipped with side handle, grip drill with one hand on the handle and one hand on the battery pack.

-WARNING: Drill may stall if overloaded causing a sudden twist.
+A WARNING: Drill may stall if overloaded causing a sudden twist.
 Always expect the stall.
 Grip the drill firmly to control the twisting action and avoid injury.

-- IF DRILL STALLS, it is usually because it is being overloaded.
+- 5. IF DRILL STALLS, it is usually because it is being overloaded or improperly used.
 RELEASE TRIGGER IMMEDIATELY, remove drill bit from work, and determine cause of stalling.
-DO NOT DEPRESS TRIGGER OFF AND ON IN AN ATTEMPT TO START A STALLED DRILL - THIS CAN DAMAGE THE DRILL. - To minimize stalling or breaking through the material, reduce pressure on drill and ease the bit through the last fractional part of the hole. - 7.
+DO NOT DEPRESS TRIGGER ON AND OFF IN AN ATTEMPT TO START A STALLED DRILL - THIS CAN DAMAGE THE DRILL. - 6.
+To minimize stalling or breaking through the material, reduce pressure on drill and ease the bit through the last fractional part of the hole. - 7.
 Keep the motor running when pulling the bit back out of a drilled hole.
 This will help prevent jamming.